togrupe/dlive-midi-tools/README.md

 - HPF on, HPF value and Mute Groups for Avantis due to technical limitation currently not possible.

 #### Issues fixed
-- Excel Template formula fixed
+- spreadsheet template formula fixed

 #### Known issues